EarlGlynn/Kansas-Voter-Registration-File/README.md

 ## Election Codes

-Voter history is recorded with a code
+Voter history is recorded with a code, which has been standardized statewide in recent years.
+Interpreting some old codes is difficult.

 Counts of numbers of voters and counties using election codes (sorted in descending order):